sjsucmpe272-fall21/Dont-Sleep/README.md

 ### Abstract:

-We will be developing a solution using neural networks that can detect if the drive is drowsy or not.
+To tackle this problem, the current-generation cars can be installed with a system that detects if a drive is drowsy or not.
+We will be developing a solution using multi-layer neural network.
 In real scenario, it can be used to then activate autonomous driving system to help prevent any unfortunate events.

 ### Approach:
 The front-end part will contain taking in the video feed and feeding it to the model.
 The trained model will then help predict if the drive is drowsy or not.